asaduzzamananik/wazuh-misp-integration/README.md

 **key Goals:**

-	• Deploy a working MISP instance using Docker
+  - Deploy a working MISP instance using Docker
-	• Enable threat intelligence ingestion and IOC management in MISP
+  - Enable threat intelligence ingestion and IOC management in MISP
-	• Configure Wazuh agents for real time file integrity monitoring
+  - Configure Wazuh agents for real time file integrity monitoring
-	• Build and install a custom integration script for MISP hash lookups
+  - Build and install a custom integration script for MISP hash lookups
-	• Create Wazuh rules to trigger alerts when file hashes match MISP data
+  - Create Wazuh rules to trigger alerts when file hashes match MISP data
-	• Test the setup using the EICAR standard antivirus test file
+  - Test the setup using the EICAR standard antivirus test file
-	• Validate alert visibility in the Wazuh Dashboard and integration logs
+  - Validate alert visibility in the Wazuh Dashboard and integration logs

+---

+## Background Theory
 The **Malware Information Sharing Platform (MISP)** operates on the fundamental theory that collaborative, structured, and timely sharing of Threat Intelligence (TI) significantly enhances the global defense against cyber threats.
 It transforms fragmented, raw threat data into actionable intelligence, moving organizations from reactive to proactive security postures.

 **Core Principles of MISP**